-The port town of Porthleven has seen recent fame for its evolving food scene, and the Porthleven Food Festival is a great place to discover it for yourself.
+The port town of Porthleven in Cornwall has seen recent fame for its evolving food scene, and the Porthleven Food Festival is a great place to discover it for yourself.
 This free event draws around 30,000 people to Porthleven every year, and it's no surprise with everything going on here.

 You'll get the opportunity to sample all kinds of delicious street food, as well as purchasing fresh and tasty produce from an assortment of traders.
 You'll also have a chance to discover Porthleven's local food businesses and what they have to offer.

 If all this inspires you to work on your own cooking, there's also a Chef's Theatre where you can learn the secrets of great food preparation from a lengthy lineup of skilled chefs.